CorTork/Codecademy_JavaScript/Race_Day/README.md

-If early adult is true than the racer is an adult that signed up early.
+If early adult is true than the runner is an adult that signed up early.
 If false then they did not.
-Allows user to input racer's age and generates a random number based on age and whether they are an ealry adult or not.
+Allows user to input runner's age into runnerAge variable and generates a random number based on age and whether they are an adult that signed up early or not.